ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxedge.md

 ## NSX ESG DHCP
 {: #openshift-runbook-runbook-nsxedge-dhcp}

-For the OpenShift 4.7 environment, the bootstrap, control-plane, and compute nodes require access to a DHCP server to obtain an initial address on the network.
+For the {{site.data.keyword.redhat_openshift_notm}} 4.7 environment, the bootstrap, control-plane, and compute nodes require access to a DHCP server to obtain an initial address on the network.
 The network provides access to download the bootstrap ignition file.
 After the initial setup, static IP addresses will be configured on the nodes by using Terraform.

 | DCHP pool | Value |
 | --- | --- |